smshiblyrahman/podpilot-ai/README.md

 - **💳 Credits System** - Pay-per-use model instead of subscriptions
 - **🎁 Referral Program** - Reward users for bringing in new customers

-**Pick one feature and build it!** Then submit a PR or share in the PAPAFAM Discord.
-I'd love to see what you create.
+**Pick one feature and build it!** Contributions and improvements are always welcome.

 ---